K43M1S/SpotifyToYTMusic/README.md

 ## Description

-This script, created by K43M1S, allows users to transfer their Spotify playlists to YouTube Music.
+This script allows users to transfer their Spotify playlists to YouTube Music.
 It retrieves all playlists from a Spotify account, prompts the user to select which ones to copy, and creates equivalent playlists in YouTube Music by matching tracks as closely as possible.

 ## Setup Instructions